liangxianzhe/creator/README.md

 * Enables concise, fluid, readable, and testable business logic.
 Sync or async.
 * No need to worry when to "provide" creators.
 * Concept is extremely simple and easy to learn.
 * No magic.
-Build the library yourself with [100 lines of code](https://medium.com/@terryl1900/create-a-flutter-state-management-library-with-100-lines-of-code-e80bd865f4bd).
+Build this library yourself with [100 lines of code](https://medium.com/@terryl1900/create-a-flutter-state-management-library-with-100-lines-of-code-e80bd865f4bd).

 # Concept